BloomTech-Labs/Job-Funnel-ds-API/README.md

 The database (PostgreSQL) is hosted on AWS RDS (database-1).
 A summary of the structure can be found at docs/db_structure/db_structure.md, and schema details at docs/db_structure/awsrds.schema.

-The web application is hosted on AWS elastic beanstalk.
+The web app is hosted on AWS elastic beanstalk.
 The documentation can be found here: https://github.com/Lambda-School-Labs/Job-Funnel-ds-API/blob/master/docs/api/reference.md until migration to FastAPI is complete.

 Test Suite not implemented yet but to be updated here.